daisy/math-a11y/docs/ms-math/recommended_nvda_settings.md

 API, and Windows OneCore voices.
 All synthesizers work.

 # Installing MathCAT Add-on:
+Note: This step is not needed if using NVDA 2026.1 , because MathCAT is included in the core of NVDA.or later.
 1. Open NVDA settings with NVDA key + n and arrow down to the  Tools menu and press enter.
 2. Arrow don to the Ad-on store and press enter.
   3. Press shift  tab until you get to the installed Add-ons and arrow over to the Available Add-ons.